-In 2017-18, annual streamflow totals were below average volumes prior to water resource development across the Basin (Figure 8).
-Flow volumes were particularly low in the northern tributaries (Warrego, Condamine-Balonne and Border Rivers) and throughout the Barwon-Darling River.
-Across NSW and the Goulburn and Campaspe valleys in Victoria, flow volumes were higher at upstream sites but still well-below the average volumes under pre-development conditions.
-Volumes at sites further downstream in these valleys were very low.
-The upper Murray River, Kiewa and Ovens all experienced close to average pre-development flow volumes in 2017-18.
+In 2018-19, annual streamflow totals were below the average volumes expected under prewater resource development conditions (Figure 8).
+Flow volumes were particularly low in the northern tributaries (Condamine-Balonne and Border Rivers) and throughout the Barwon-Darling River.
+Across the basin, flow volumes were higher at upstream sites but still well-below the average volumes under pre-development conditions, whilst volumes at sites further downstream were very low.
+The upper Murray River, Kiewa, Ovens and Goulburn all experienced close to average pre-development flow volumes in 2018-19.
 However, volumes further downstream in the Murray River are well below pre-development flows declining to very low flow volumes in South Australia relative to pre-development levels.

-Looking across the four years of LTIM monitoring, most sites in Queensland and throughout the Barwon-Darling River experienced persistently low flow volumes.
+Looking across the five years of the LTIM project, most sites in Queensland and throughout the Barwon-Darling River experienced mostly low flow volumes.
+However, most of these valleys had at least one year (over the five year monitoring period) of flow volumes close to the average pre-development flow.
 The Goulburn, Campaspe and most sites in the Murray River downstream of the Ovens River confluence have been well below average pre-development flows throughout the monitoring period.
 Rivers in NSW experienced some respite from low flow volumes in 2016-17 but have otherwise remained low.
-In contrast to the rest of the basin, the upper Murray River has experienced flow volumes close to the average pre-development flow solumes in most years.
+In contrast to the rest of the basin, the upper Murray River has experienced flow volumes close to the average pre-development flow volumes in most years.